abdullahsakib/Activation_Function/README.md

 ![linear](https://github.com/abdullahsakib/Activation_Function/assets/54322794/d11f09cd-c624-43f1-ad8f-c732e1395a0b)

 ### Usage:

-*This function used in CNN problem.
+*This function is only used in the output layer of a neural network model that solves a regression problem.
 ## 7. Softmax activation function

 ### Key features: